cambenesch/cambenesch.github.io/_posts/2024-03-12-chord-intersections.md

 It turns out we can't do better.
 Just kidding, we can.
 We'll count higher-numbered elements in $O(\log n)$ time by extending a [complete binary tree](https://www.geeksforgeeks.org/complete-binary-tree/).

-Our tree `T` will have one **leaf** node for each of the $n$ chords.
+Our tree $T$ will have one **leaf** node for each of the $n$ chords.
 All leaf nodes reside at the same depth level, $d=\lceil \log n \rceil$, where the root has depth 0.
 (Logs in this post use base 2.)

 The leafs have the same left-to-right order as the numeric chord labelings.
-For instance, Chord 0 corresponds to `T`'s leftmost leaf, and Chord $n-1$ corresponds to the rightmost leaf.
-Since we know $n$'s value, we can construct `T` by adding leafs one at a time.
-Each leaf addition takes $d=O(\log n)$ time, so constructing `T` with $n$ leafs takes $O(n\log n)$ time.
+For instance, Chord 0 corresponds to $T$'s leftmost leaf, and Chord $n-1$ corresponds to the rightmost leaf.
+Since we know $n$'s value, we can construct $T$ by adding leafs one at a time.
+Each leaf addition takes $d=O(\log n)$ time, so constructing $T$ with $n$ leafs takes $O(n\log n)$ time.

-For quick constant-time access to leafs (indexing), we can use an array `leaf` with `leaf[i]` pointing to Chord $i$'s leaf node in `T`.
+For quick constant-time access to leafs (indexing), we can use a leaf array $LF$ with $LF[i]$ pointing to Chord $i$'s leaf node in $T$.
 This isn't necessary, but will make life easier.
-And to quickly navigate `T`, each node has 3 pointers: left child, right child, and parent.
+And to quickly navigate $T$, each node has 3 pointers: left child, right child, and parent.

 ## Annotating the tree

 Each tree node, leaf or not, is annotated with a "size".
 Leaf $i$'s size is 1 if Chord $i$ is open, 0 otherwise.
 A non-leaf's size is the number of open leafs in its subtree.
 For instance, the root's size is equal to the total number of open leafs.
 Before looping thru $P"$, all nodes have initial size 0.

 What happens when we open chord $i$?
-Clearly, we should set `leaf[i]`'s size to 1.
+Clearly, we should set $LF[i]$'s size to 1.
 Each of $i$'s ancestors' sizes should also be incremented, since one leaf in their subtree was newly opened.
 This takes $O(\log n)$ time.
-Likewise, closing chord $i$ requires setting `leaf[i]`'s size to 0, and decrementing each of $i$'s ancestors' sizes.
+Likewise, closing chord $i$ requires setting $LF[i]$'s size to 0, and decrementing each of $i$'s ancestors' sizes.

-Now, back to the reason we created `t`: When we close a chord, we need to quickly count how many higher-numbered chords are still open.
+Now, back to the reason we created $T$: When we close a chord, we need to quickly count how many higher-numbered chords are still open.
 - Suppose node $R$ is a **right** child of its immediate parent $A$.
 Consider the highest-numbered leaf $B$ in the subtree rooted at $A$.
 Since the leafs are in increasing order from left to right, $B$ must also be in the subtree rooted at $R$.
 Thus, $A$ contains no higher-numbered leafs than $R$.
 - Suppose node $L$ is a **left** child of $A$, and $A$ has right child $R$.
 Then every single open leaf in the subtree rooted at $R$ is higher-numbered than any leaf in the subtree rooted at $L$.
 Again, this follows from the left-to-right ordering of the leafs in the tree.